cqu-student/Wiki-PRF/README.md

 ## 🔥 What's New

+- **(2026.2.27)** Our new work has been accepted to CVPR 2026.
+If you're interested, please click the link (https://arxiv.org/abs/2510.14605) below to learn more.
 - **(2026.2.27)** The core training code has been released.
 Tell me any problem in the issue.
 - **(2026.2.17)** The dataset setting can be found in echosight (https://github.com/Go2Heart/EchoSight)
 - **(2026.2.02)** Model checkpoint released!
 You can check the Huggingface link to download the model.